-One year after the announcement and ground-breaking ceremony for a long-awaited Australian school in Dubai, it seems that construction is going ahead as planned and the Australian International School Dubai will open in September 2019.
+Three and a half years after the announcement and ground-breaking ceremony for a long-awaited Australian school in Dubai, construction has been completed and the Australian International School Dubai will open in August 2021.

 The Australian International School Sharjah (AISS) opened in 2005 through a partnership between the Al Sharif Investment Trading Group and the Government of Queensland, Australia.
 For years, Australian families in Dubai have been wondering when a branch would open to cater to the large population in the neighbouring emirate.
 Whilst Sharjah has two Australian-curriculum schools, AISS and Victoria International School, Dubai-based Aussies have tended to favour UK or US curriculum schools rather than face the journey to the neighbouring emirate.

 AISS is the only learning institution in the Middle East that is recognised as an Australian school outside Australia.
-The Sharjah School offers both the International Baccalaureate and Queensland Certificate of Education, and the new Dubai-based school is expected to follow suit with the aim of enrolling over 2000 students when it reaches capacity.
+The Sharjah School offers both the International Baccalaureate and Queensland Certificate of Education, and the new Dubai-based school will follow suit with the aim of enrolling over 2,000 students when it reaches capacity.
 The school will open will class sizes of around 15 students, although this number may rise slightly as the school establishes itself.

 Speaking at the groundbreaking ceremony last year, Sir Peter Cosgrove, Governor-General of Australia encouraged AIS Dubai to offer a safe, supportive, and disciplined school environment that nurtures positive relationships between all stakeholders.
 "This is yet another link between the nation of Australia and the UAE; yet another expression of the wonderful developing benign and very productive relationship between these two nations," he said.

-The AIS Sharjah campus has over 1,400 students across its early learning centre, junior school, middle school and senior school.
-Students graduate at the end of Year 12 with either a Queensland Certificate of Education or an International Baccalaureate Diploma and go on to universities both in the UAE and around the world.
+AIS Dubai students will graduate at the end of Grade12/Year 13 with either a Queensland Certificate of Education or an International Baccalaureate Diploma and go on to universities both in the UAE and around the world.
 The school has entered an agreement with Education Queensland International to deliver the Australian Curriculum, and is recognized as a result as providers of the New QCE.
 On national assessments of literacy and numeracy the school states that it is meeting and exceeding Australian standards.

 The pedagogical model is inquiry-based, very much in keeping with the model of the International Baccalaureate Diploma Programme.
 Students are encouraged to ask complex questions and then work out how they might find the answers to these questions.
 Technology plays an increasing role in this.
 Students have access to as much information as they could ever need, but the real skill is in learning how to sort through this vast array of data and apply this information to creating novel solutions.